richard-cox/k8s-gen-ai-ui/hackweek.md

 ## Day 3
 - Built 2.9 UI extension charts (lots of issues)
-- Update ui extension to be 2.10 compatible
+- Update ui extension to be 2.10 compatible (issues)
 - Bring up v2.10.0 to text extension with and setup env again
   - v2.10.0 docker image doesn't seem healthy on my local box, keeps crashing.
-    - due to disk pressure on node (aka ~/)
+    - due to disk pressure on node (aka ~/). filelight to the rescue
+    - also due to ollama...
+  - brought up v2.10.0 in dev DO machine

 ## TODO: